Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/react-native-1/react-native-with-node-backend.md

 ---
-description: Integrate hyper SDK to your Flutter App using hyperswitch-node
+description: Integrate hyper SDK to your Flutter App using payswitcher-node
 ---

 # Flutter with Node Backend